 The standard library defines several ‘higher-order functions’ (HoFs) including map, filter and reduce that apply to any type that is ‘iterable’ (including String, Array and List).

-Any user-defined or standard-library function may be passed as an argument into a parameter, or associated with a name using a variable or let statement – by preceding the name of the function with the keyword function.
+Any user-defined or standard library function may be passed as an argument into a parameter, or associated with a name using a variable or let statement – by preceding the name of the function with the keyword function.

 You may also define a lambda, inline as an argument in a function call, or assigned to a named value.